SurniaUlula/wpsso-um/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
+	* Updated the SucomNotice method calls for WPSSO v3.35.0-1.
 	* Replaced the `register_uninstall_hook()` function call with an uninstall.php file.

 **Version 1.5.6-1 (2016/07/18)**